Search for

 Due to its complexity and revolutionary design, the V-22 program has been plagued by technical difficulties, high cost, controversy, and the threat of cancellation.
 These issues were brought to a head in 2000 after two fatal accidents and revelations that Marine Corps officers had falsified maintenance records to improve the aircraft's readiness figures.
 These difficulties forced a two-year delay in the flight test program while the plane was grounded for modifications.

 After a nearly 20 year development period, however, the aircraft finally began entering service with the Marine Corps in 2007.
-Current plans call for the Marines to purchase 360 units of the MV-22.
-The Navy is to introduce 48 aircraft starting in 2008 while the Air Force will buy 50 CV-22 models with service entry slated for 2009.
+The Marines originally planned to purchase 360 units of the MV-22 while the Navy wanted 48 aircraft for vertical replenishment and the Air Force was to buy 50 CV-22 models.
+However, the Department of Defense has directed the services to buy only 141 MV-22 variants for the Marines and 26 CV-22 models for Air Force special forces.

 HISTORY: